 On the left of Figure 2 we have a “normal” file storage, that is a file storage as we know it from the traditional Wintel/Lintel servers and laptops.
 This storage can be used in direct connection with a Windows or Linux based system as it is easy to attach/mount.
 So, relating that to an Azure Data Lake setup where we often need a place where files can be put for easy access, this part of the setup will serve this purpose as an (often) intermediate storage layer.

 In the middle we have the Azure Data Lake storage, which in this setup is our main storage area.
 The Azure Data Lake is both the source for any relational databases and cubes to be implemented as well as a storage layer that will be used directly by the end-users.
-The Azure Data Lake naturally serves as “file system” for the Hadoops like HDInsight, Cloudera, Hortonworks etc. An important component of this setup is U-SQL (Azure Data Lake analytics) – or if preferred Hive - which is used when we do not need a full SQL implementation including organizing things in tables for our SQL work.
+The Azure Data Lake naturally serves as “file system” for the Hadoops like Databricks, HDInsight, Cloudera, Hortonworks etc.

 On the right side we have the traditional relational databases, which is used for mainly two things in this setup.
 One is to get access to a full SQL implementation like T-SQL, secondly due to the inherited Quality Assurance provided by the nature of tables – you can only store things that the database is designed for – the relational database provides us a storage layer for data that needs to be under some kind of strict control.